bouyagas/reasonml-crud-example/README.md

 # ReasonML CRUD example

 Purpose of this project was to study REASONML and find a simple and lean way how to implement common CRUD functionality using simple Client-entity.
-Also including partial bindings to BluebirdJs libry.
+Also including partial bindings to BluebirdJs library.

 This project was bootstrapped with -> https://github.com/reasonml-community/reason-scripts

+## Running the example
-Install yarn if you don't have, then install dependencies:<br>
+Install yarn if you don't have:<br>
+`npm install -g yarn`

+Install dependencies:<br>
 `yarn`

 Start API-server:<br>